Jerwin87/Yelp-Capstone/README.md

 This repo is structured by several jupyter notebooks which represent different steps of the data science life circle

-* In a first step we had to preproces the data
+* In a first step we had to import and preproces the data

 * Then we did EDA